maarten-pennings/howto/c64cmp/readme.md

 For all numbers $80 and higher `N` is clear and below $80 `N` is set.
 But this is sheer luck, because we compare to $80.
-As we mentioned before, the `N` flag is set for the $80 numbers below the compare value, which here is precisely the whole range.
+As we mentioned before, the `N` flag is set for the $80 numbers below the compare value, which here is precisely the whole range when we compare to $80.

 ### CMP #$20